tw4l/brunnhilde/README.md

 ### Installation

-Download tar.gz or .zip from Brunnhilde repository and extract to location of your choice.
+* Download tar.gz or .zip from Brunnhilde repository and extract to location of your choice.

-For usage with Brunnhilde GUI in Bitcurator and other Debian/Ubuntu environments, save brunnhilde.py to /usr/share/brunnhilde/brunnhilde.py.
+For usage in Bitcurator with the Brunnhilde GUI:
+* Create directory /usr/share/brunnhilde:
+`sudo mkdir /usr/share/brunnhilde`
+* Move brunnhilde.py to /usr/share/brunnhilde:
+`sudo mv /path/to/brunnhilde.py /usr/share/brunnhilde`

 ### Running Brunnhilde